Is there a relationship between workload, the athlete’s state of recovery, and injury?

 • Weekly load monotony (average weekly workload / SD of weekly workload) Þ Weekly load strain (monotony / weekly workload)

-• Weekly acute:chronic workload (A:C; Week workload / 4-week rolling workload average)
+• Weekly acute: chronic workload (A:C; Week workload / 4-week rolling workload average)

 • Recovery status obtained from Total Quality Recovery (TQR; rating of recovery on a 6-10 scale [see the article link below])

-• Injury occurrence was categorised according to training/game time-loss: slight (no absence), minimal (1–3 days), mild (4–7 days), moderate (8–28 days), and severe (more than 28 days)
+• Injury occurrence was categorised according to training/game time loss: slight (no absence), minimal (1–3 days), mild (4–7 days), moderate (8–28 days), and severe (more than 28 days)

 What They Found

-Weekly training loads, A:C workloads, and injury occurrence during pre-season were significantly higher than loads during the in-season.
+Weekly training loads, A:C workloads, and injury occurrence during the pre-season were significantly higher than loads during the in-season.
 Players who had injuries (overuse and/or traumatic) had significantly higher A:C workloads and lower TQR in comparison to uninjured players.
 A:C workloads and TQR were found to be both a risk and a protective factor towards injury occurrence.
 In addition to this, the odds of athletes getting injured appear to increase by more than 3 times for players who had higher A:C workloads.

 Practical Takeaways